I Need to Transfer Assets Into a Living Trust in Arizona - Can You Do It Yourself?

 6. What happens if my assets are not all in Trust in Arizona?

-If not all of your assets are placed in a trust in Arizona, the assets that remain outside of the trust will typically be subject to the probate process in a probate court.
+If not all of your assets are placed in a trust in Arizona, the assets that remain outside of the trust will typically be subject to the probate process in a probate court, assuming they are valued above the threshold amount that will trigger a probate.

 Probate is a court-supervised legal process used to distribute assets to heirs and settle any outstanding debts or claims.
 This process can be time-consuming, costly, and lack the privacy benefits of a trust.
 Therefore, it's essential to carefully plan and coordinate your estate to ensure that your assets align with your intended distribution and estate planning goals.